Port of Melbourne, Australia

 Expansion came in the form of the Appleton Dock in 1956 and Webb Dock in 1960.
 The first container terminal was built on Coode Island.

-To allow larger ships to enter the Port of Melbourne, in February 2008 the channel deepening project dredged Port Phillip Bay to deepen the shipping channels.
-The project, completed in November 2009 at an investment of $248m, provided the port with 14m draught by removing of 22 million cubic metres of sand and silt from existing channels.
+To allow larger ships to enter the Port of Melbourne, the channel deepening project dredged Port Phillip Bay in February 2008 to extend the shipping channels.
+Completed in November 2009 with a $248m investment, the project provided the port with a 14m draught by removing of 22 million cubic metres of sand and silt from existing channels.
 To help protect Port Phillip Bay ecosystems, environmental supervision is expected to continue for several years.

 The Dynon Port Rail Link was constructed in July 2009 to provide a direct and uninterrupted link to the port, connecting the port's rail junction to the main rail line north of Footscray Road.
 Swanson Dock West was reconnected to a railway line in February 2003, while Swanson Dock East railway facilities are currently undergoing refurbishment.
 There is also a plan to connect Webb Dock, south of the Yarra River, to a railway line, and feasibility and economic studies for the project are underway.